rochiecuevas/Academy_of_Py/README.md

 ```

 ### Scores by School Spending
+An earlier scatterplot seemed to suggest that lower school budgets were related with better school performance.
+It is unwise to generate insights from this prematurely because it is important to develop a deeper understanding about the relationship of school budgets and school performance before making recommendations.
+Since school budget and the number of students were correlated and could confound subsequent analysis, each school's `budget per student` potentially was a better independent variable to use.

-Because the budget per student were already available, it was possible to group the schools into categories based on arbitrarily set budget ranges.
+Because the budget per student was calculated previously, it was possible to group the schools into categories based on arbitrarily set budget ranges.
 In this case, the schools were grouped into four classes.

 ```python
 # Slice the dataframe to include only average scores and passing rates by budget bracket